The 49th Eckhardt-Gramatté National Music Competition in VOICE

 Finalist Prizes (in alphabetical order):

-On April 26th and 27th, 2025, five of Canada’s best emerging pianists performed in person, live-streamed recitals for the 48th Eckhardt-Gramatté National Music Competition (E-Gré) in Piano.
+On April 19th, 2026, six of Canada’s best emerging vocalists performed in person, live-streamed recitals for the 49th Eckhardt-Gramatté National Music Competition (E-Gré) in Voice.
 The E-Gré Competition began in 1976 and is the most important annual Canadian and contemporary music competition.
 We were grateful this year to be able to once again hold the competition live in Brandon, MB.

-Five competitors performed one final recital, and each program was required to include at least 50% Canadian music, as well as this year’s commissioned work: “where poppies still bloom and fall” by Rita Ueda.
+Six competitors performed one final recital, and each program was required to include at least 50% Canadian music, as well as this year’s commissioned work: ᐊᔨᒥᐦᐄᑐᐧᐃᓐ ayimihîtuwin (The Conversation) by J. Alex Young.

-First place winner, Linda Ruan, received a cash award of $6000, and will embark on a cross-Canada tour in October and November 2025.
+First place winner, Aemilia Moser, received a cash award of $6000, and will embark on a cross-Canada tour in October and November 2026.
 The Winner will each receive ca. $5000 in performance fees.

-Second prize winner, Hamilton Lau, received a cash prize of $2500 and third prize winner, Dan Luong received the Prize of $1500 cash.
-The City of Brandon Prize of $1000 for the Best Performance of the 2025 commissioned piece, “where poppies still bloom and fall” by Rita Ueda, was awarded to Linda Ruan.
+Second prize winner, Kendra Dyck, ,received a cash prize of $2500 and third prize winner, Camille Labonté, received a cash prize of $1500.
+The City of Brandon Prize of $1000 for the Best Performance of the 2025 commissioned piece, ᐊᔨᒥᐦᐄᑐᐧᐃᓐ ayimihîtuwin (The Conversation) by J. Alex Young. was awarded to Aemilia Moser,.
 The remaining competing finalists each received a $1000 cash prize.

 The Eckhardt-Gramatté National Music Competition